mahmoudparsian/big-data-mapreduce-course/web_docs/office_hours.md

 ## What If I Have a Question?

-1. You may ask your question dring lecture hours
+1. You may ask your questions during scheduled lecture hours

-2. Participate in Scheduled Office Hours
+2. Participate in scheduled Office Hours

 3. Post your question on ***Camino's Discussions***
 	* We (students, TA, and me) will respond to your questions

 -------

-## Office Hours
+## Office Hours: TBDL

 Tentative office hours ...